BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-technē.md

 It would be interesting if AI drove a renaissance in epistemology, teleology, and logos.

 I think solutions will, as with the Super Bowl, be deontological.
-Consequentialist approaches will be as good as gone.
+Consequentialism will be as good as gone.

 More to the point, I think philosophy will be the final and most important area of human endeavor, whether or not we directly call it philosophy.